- (859) 257-9332

 University of Kentucky, 2007

 Dr. Cole’s primary research interests are on the intersection of violence and substance use/abuse.
-In 2017 Dr. Cole was the Principal Investigator on a National Institute of Justice-funded project entitled, “Sex Trafficking of Minors: The Impact of Legislative Reform and Judicial Decision Making in Metropolitan and Non-Metropolitan Communities.”
+In 2018 Dr. Cole was the Principal Investigator on a National Institute of Justice-funded project entitled, “Sex Trafficking of Minors: The Impact of Legislative Reform and Judicial Decision Making in Metropolitan and Non-Metropolitan Communities.”
 She also served as Principal Investigator for an outcome evaluation of substance abuse treatment for adolescents and as Co-Investigator on three state contracts.
-She contributed to four peer-reviewed publications (one published, three under review) and six reports to the state.
-She was a presenter in two national conferences and seven state meetings.
-Dr. Cole reviewed 12 articles as an ad-hoc reviewer for eight peer-reviewed journals.
+She contributed to eight peer-reviewed publications (four published or in press, four under review) and six reports to the state.
+She was a co-presenter in one national conference and two state meetings.
+Dr. Cole served as an ad-hoc reviewer for five peer-reviewed journals.
 She served on two dissertation committees for students in the Clinical Psychology program.
-She has also continued her work as a consultant for the Kentucky Coalition Against Domestic Violence and was actively involved in the Kentucky Statewide Human Trafficking Task Force.
+She has also continued her work as a consultant for the Kentucky Coalition Against Domestic Violence.

 Jennifer Cole is an assistant professor in the Department of Behavioral Science with an appointment at the Center on Drug and Alcohol Research.
 Her research interests are in the areas of substance use/abuse, violence against women, in particular sexual victimization, and community responses to sexual assault victims, with particular attention to community responses to victims of substance-involved sexual violence.
 Dr. Cole is a Co-Investigator of an evaluation study of state funded substance abuse treatment programs.
 She is also a Co-Investigator for a statewide evaluation of a program serving children with severe emotional and behavioral disturbance.
 She has previously worked on a grant from the National Institute on Alcohol Abuse and Alcoholism (NIAAA) studying alcohol, violence, mental health and health status among rural and urban women with protective orders, and a National Institute on Drug Abuse (NIDA)-funded study of victimization, substance use, and HIV risk among crack cocaine users.